 4. Training and Research: We provide our partners with trainings, tools, information and research to address homelessness more effectively.

-On an average night in 2019, more than 5,000 people could be found on our streets and in our shelters.
+On any given night, more than 5,000 people could be found on our streets and in our shelters.
 Tens of thousands more are just one unexpected setback away from joining them.
 These are our neighbors, this is our city, and together we can ensure that we all have stable homes.

 We know how to end homelessness, but we need your help to do it.